mjgasior/numpuk3/README.md

 1. Run `yarn`
 2. Run `yarn dev` (`Ctrl + Shift + I` shows the DevTools)

-Run `yarn run pack` (not `yarn pack` because this invokes packing!) to build an executable version or run `yarn dist` to create an installer.
+Run `yarn run pack` (not `yarn pack` because this invokes yarn build-in packing!) to build an executable version or run `yarn dist` to create an installer.

 ## Logs and database: